Chaython/Erase-Windows-Update-Cache/README.md

 A .bat file to erase windows update cache

-I recommend using WSUS offline in the future https://download.wsusoffline.net/
+I recommend using WSUS offline to update Windows in the future https://download.wsusoffline.net/

 Need to activate Windows or MS office? https://github.com/abbodi1406/KMS_VL_ALL_AIO